macroviewer/NexusTrader/README.md

 > Pull requests should be directed to the `main` branch (the default branch), where new features and improvements are
 > integrated before release.

-Thank you again for your interest in TradeBotPro!
+Thank you again for your interest in nexustrader!
 We look forward to reviewing your contributions and collaborating with you to make the project even better.

 ## VIP Privileges